laktek/punch2/README.md

 * SQLite DB of contents available for direct access during build and runtime
 * Compliant with Web Vitals recommendations https://web.dev/articles/vitals
 * Automatic sitemap generation
+* Reverse proxying and redirects
+* Serve txt or md files directly (for LLMs)
 * Host it anywhere Vercel, Netlify, GitHub Pages, S3, or VPS

 ### TODO

+* ability to import .ts files directly in script tags
+* Internal redirects for images loaded via CSS / JS
 * Sourcemap for css and JS
 * CI tests for Windows
 * Support for resizing images (for srcset)
-* Internal redirects for images loaded via CSS / JS
 * auto-redirect www to host
 * on-demand rendering [~]
   - write rendered resources to disk